tinymce/tinymce/readme.md

 This is configured via `lerna.json` to exclude TinyMCE.
 We will not be using lerna to publish TinyMCE itself as it places far greater importance on the version number than library projects.

+`yarn lerna publish from-package`

+This is run after `publish patch` to catch cases where `lerna version` was run manually for a non-patch bump.
+It compares the source version to the NPM registry and publishes anything that doesn't match.

-Lerna is configured to not `git push` in case of failure, so after a successful publish:
+Lerna's publish process is configured to not `git push` in case of failure, so after a successful publish this must be done manually:

 ```
 git push
-git tag | grep -e '^@' | xargs git push origin
+git push --tags
 ```